Mozartkugel: Dispute between Mirabell and Reber

 At the end of the 1970s, another dispute arose between industrial confection producer Mirabell (today part of Mondelez International) and its competitor Reber over the Mozartkugel trademark.
 A provisional agreement was reached in 1981 between representatives of the Austrian and German governments, whereby only Austrian producers were to be allowed to use the label Mozartkugeln.
 Reber protested against this agreement, and the EC-Commissioner in Brussels charged with deciding in the affair finally declared the agreement invalid.
 This is why Reber may legitimately and continuously use its "Genuine Reber Mozart-Kugeln" trademark, though with a hyphen in-between.

 Nonetheless, only Mirabell Mozartkugeln are allowed to be round.
 Other industrially produced Mozartkugeln must have one flat side.
 Besides Mirabell and Reber, Mozartkugeln manufacturers include Hofbauer, Vienna (part of Lindt & Sprüngli), and Manner, as well as Halloren in Germany.

 Trivia

-Paul Fürst maybe received a honorary diploma for his participation in Paris 1905 with his Mozart-bonbon - no one knows.
+The Mozartkugel won the gold medal at a fair in Paris in 1905.